They say…

 ABV: 6.8%, 7.1% and 5.5%

-Origin: Bermondsey, London SE1, England
+Origin: Bermondsey, SE1, England

 Website: www.thekernelbrewery.com

-The versions of the brewery’s India Pale Ale I’ve tried have all been extraordinary.
-A sample bottle I tasted earlier in the year made with five hops – Simcoe, Cascade, Columbus, Amarillo and Nelson Sauvin, thus the apparently cryptic subtitle on the label “S C C A NS” – was a yeasty deep gold with a fine, lightly -white head.
+The versions of the brewery’s I’ve tried have all been extraordinary.
+A sample bottle I tasted earlier in the year made with five hops – Simcoe, Cascade, Columbus, Amarillo and Nelson Sauvin, thus the apparently cryptic subtitle on the label “S C C A NS” – was a yeasty deep gold with a fine, lightly orange-white head.
 A very earthy pine and passion fruit nose was well supported by aromatic blond malt.
 As you’d expect, the palate was crisp and hoppy but not overbitter, with a near fruit nectar texture, passion fruit, flowers and bittering resins over chewy soft malt.
-The long finish developed a firm but again not too peppery quality with more floral hop notes and biscuit malt.
+The long finish developed a firm but again not too bitter peppery quality with more floral hop notes and biscuit malt.

-Another version with a simpler hop recipe of Centennial, Chinook and Nugget (C C N) popped up on the Byron Hamburger chain’s craft beer list this summer.
+Another version with a simpler hop recipe of Centennial, Chinook and Nugget (C C N) popped up on the Byron Hamburger chain’s list this summer.
 A bottle I tried alongside my mushroom vegeburger was cloudy light amber with a plain white head, and a slight farmyard touch on a rich pine, citrus, toffee and fecund yeast aroma.
 The palate was surprisingly light and wonderfully crisp, with soft fruit and a hint of bubblegum, drying to a very long, seedy, piny finish that ended notably bitter.
 It’s quite something to achieve such harmoniousness with such vivid flavours, but Evin seems to manage it unerringly.

 Finally, Kernel’s closest product to a session beer, its Pale Ale, is another high achiever.
-A sample bottle of a version hopped with Centennial and Chinook was rich gold with a fine -tinged head and a very obviously Pacific Northwest hop aroma with grapefruit, pine and herbal tones.
+A sample bottle of a version hopped with Centennial and Chinook was rich gold with a fine orange-tinged head and a very obviously Pacific Northwest hop aroma with grapefruit, pine and herbal tones.
 A dry and gritty palate had juicy orange and grapefruit, developing a broad slick of hops with a slight and not unpleasant detergent-like hint.
 There were some gritty and ashy notes alongside the pepper and citrus in a long, mouth filling finish.

 Leave a Reply